 Even if your only goal is to get an idea out into the world, you still need an audience to hear it.

-Karl Kangur, founder of SEO agency Business Media always tells his clients "SEO is one of the most best investments you can make if you're building a business for the long-term.
+Karl Kangur, founder of the SEO agency Business Media always tells his clients, "SEO is one of the best investments you can make if you're building a business for the long-term.
 No other marketing channel can give you this type of scale and reach for free."

 There are a couple of ways to get that audience.

 They can't do that altruistically.
-They are running a business, just like you.
+They're running a business, just like you.

 Google wants your customers to find you in that free search engine only if they can put other relevant ads around those search results.